-However, several recent federal court decisions interpreting the EFAA have found loopholes in those presumptions, holding that if an employee couches any of his or her claims as a form of sexual harassment, then the entire case - including all non-sexual harassment claims - must proceed in court, regardless of the employee's arbitration obligations.
+However, several recent federal court decisions interpreting the EFAA have found loopholes in those presumptions, holding that if an employee couches any of his or her claims as a form of sexual harassment, then the entire case-including all non-sexual harassment claims-must proceed in court, regardless of the employee's arbitration obligations.

-This article reviews the changes to the FAA effectuated by the EFAA and the recent decisions in Johnson v.
+In this article, we review the changes to the FAA effectuated by the EFAA and the recent decisions in Johnson v.
 Everyrealm, Inc., Yost v.
 Everyrealm, Inc., and Olivieri v.
 Stifel, Nicolaus & Co., which, inter alia, interpret the scope of the EFAA's carveout from mandatory arbitration.
-This article also highlights some likely responses to those decisions by employees, and provides some practice pointers for employers to consider as they navigate this evolving body of law.
+We also highlight some likely responses to those decisions by employees, and provide some practice pointers for employers to consider as they navigate this evolving body of law.